 Andrew Bourke's Website

-COSTS OF REPRODUCTION IN EUSOCIAL INSECT QUEENS: In a recent paper in BMC Biology, we tested whether queens in annual eusocial insects like the bumble bee Bombus terrestris experience costs of reproduction.
+COSTS OF REPRODUCTION IN EUSOCIAL INSECT QUEENS: In a paper in BMC Biology, we tested whether queens in annual eusocial insects like the bumble bee Bombus terrestris experience costs of reproduction.
 We experimentally increased queens’ costs of reproduction by removing their eggs, which caused queens to increase their egg-laying rate.
 Treatment queens lived significantly shorter lives than control queens whose egg-laying rate was not increased.
 In addition, treatment and control queens differed in age-related gene expression in both their overall expression profiles and the expression of ageing-related genes.
 These findings suggest that costs of reproduction are present but latent, i.e. that positive fecundity-longevity associations in queens of B. terrestris and similar species are condition-dependent.
 They also raised the possibility that a partial remodelling of genetic and endocrine networks underpinning ageing may have occurred in B. terrestris such that, in unmanipulated conditions, age-related gene expression depends more on chronological than relative age.

 The paper is: Collins DH, Prince DC, Donelan JL, Chapman T, Bourke AFG (2023) Costs of reproduction are present but latent in eusocial bumblebee queens.
 BMC Biology 21: 153.